 Because asthma causes resistance, or obstruction, to exhaled air, it is called obstructive lung disease.
 The medical term for such lung conditions is chronic obstructive pulmonary disease or COPD.
 COPD is actually a group of diseases that includes not only asthma but also chronic bronchitis and emphysema.
 Some people with asthma do not have COPD.
 These are the individuals whose lung function returns to normal when they are not having an attack.
 Others will have a process of lung airway remodeling from chronic, long-standing inflammation, usually untreated.
 This results in permanent abnormalities of their lung function with symptoms of obstructive lung disease occurring all the time.
 These people are categorized as having one of the class of diseases known as COPD.

 Like any other chronic disease, asthma is a condition you live with every day of your life.
-You can have an attack any time you are exposed to one of your triggers.
+You can have an attack any time you are exposed to one of your asthma triggers.
 Unlike other chronic obstructive lung diseases, asthma is reversible.

 Asthma is on the rise in the United States and other developed countries.
 We are not sure exactly why this is, but these factors may contribute.

-million people are affected.
-A third of these are children.
+Asthma is a very common disease in the United States, where more than 17 million people are affected.
+One-third of these are children.
 Asthma affects all races and is slightly more common in African Americans than in other races.